-It is also useful to ask different groups to identify the different types of sites defined in Activity 1.4:
+It is also useful to ask different groups to identify the different types of sites defined in Activity 1.3:

-Visit each of the sites below and then place them into one of the four categories of online presence according to their primary focus:
+Visit each of the sites below and then indicate which of the five categories of online presence are their primary and secondary focus:

 - 1. Transactional e-commerce site.

-- 2. Services-oriented relationship-building web site.
+- 2. Services-oriented relationship-building website.

 - 3. Brand building site.

 - 4. Portal or media site.

+- Social network.